yesapoorva/weather-app/README.md

 - Get real-time weather information for a specific city or country.
 - View transaction history, including user details, queried city, and query time.
+- Dynamic search API which can further be integrated with frontend searchbar for auto suggestions

 ### Running the App